matrix-org/matrix-spec-proposals/proposals/3779-owned-state-events.md

 ### Beware of non-empty state_keys on special events

-Servers should take special care to ensure that important event types such as `m.room.power_levels` have no effect when the `sender_key` is set to start with the sender's MXID instead of the empty string as they usually do.
-This proposal allows some such events to be created by unprivileged users, and they should be ignored when resolving power levels and room membership.
+Servers should take special care to ensure that important event types such as `m.room.power_levels` and `m.room.topic` have no effect when the `state_key` is set to start with the sender's MXID instead of the empty string as they usually do.
+This proposal allows some such events to be created by unprivileged users, and they should be ignored in contexts where `state_key` should be empty.